Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 SMD Symptoms in Children

-In children, body rocking, hand flapping, finger flicking, thumb sucking, and head shaking can occur.
+Symptoms such as body rocking, hand flapping, finger flicking, thumb sucking and head shaking can occur in children.
 These behaviors often appear in early childhood, especially during rest and play.
 These stereotypies can disturb their ability to focus and perform daily tasks.

 SMD Symptoms in Adolescence